 Homework: Homework exercises will be published online every Wednesday night, and the solutions are due 6 days later, on the night between Tuesday and Wednesday.
 More precisely, the dead line for submitting will be on Wednesday early morning, at 5am.
-The solutions must be submitted electronically, via Courseworks.
+The solutions must be submitted electronically, via Courseworks, at the Gradescope tab.
 We will accept late assignment, but we deduct 10% of the points for every day of lateness.